basitsk09/test/README.md

         });

         setStaticRows(loadedStaticRows);
-        setDynamicRows(loadedDynamicRows.length > 0 ? loadedDynamicRows : [createInitialDynamicRow()]);
+        // If there are no dynamic rows from the API, add one empty one to start with setDynamicRows(loadedDynamicRows.length > 0 ? loadedDynamicRows : [createInitialDynamicRow()]);
         setSnackbarMessage('Data loaded successfully!', 'success');
       } else if (response && response.data.message) {